 The Program furthers the goals of Health and Safety Code Division 25.5 and reduces GHG emissions by offering incentives toward the replacement of existing uncertified residential wood burning devices used for space heating with cleaner options.
 For the purpose of this Program, a stove refers to a permanently installed free-standing wood stove, pellet stove, natural gas stove, propane stove, or electric stove or one installed in a masonry fireplace cavity or other enclosure (commonly referred to as an insert).
-The Program will be funded through the appropriation of \$3,000,000 in the FY 2018-2019 from the Greenhouse Gas Reduction Fund.7 The Program, administered by CARB, will be implemented by CAPCOA in coordination with Districts.
+The Program will be funded through the appropriation of \$3,000,000 in the FY 2018-2019 from the Greenhouse Gas Reduction Fund.
+The Program, administered by CARB, will be implemented by CAPCOA in coordination with Districts.
 CAPCOA will determine how much funding will be available to each District participating in the Program.
 To be eligible for the Program, a homeowner or renter, for the purpose of this document referred to as an Applicant, must currently use an uncertified wood stove, wood insert, or fireplace as a primary heat source.
-The incentive amount will depend on where the property is located and Applicant's household income, with some households gualifying for full replacement cost.
-The Program will maximize benefits to households in disadvantaged or low-income communities and low-income households and has as a goal to distribute 75 percent of the total funding to these priority populations.8 Applicants residing in a census tract identified as a disadvantaged9 or low-income10 community can qualify for higher incentives.
-Applicants residing outside of a census tract identified as a disadvantaged or low-income community, who can demonstrate low-income eligibility based on household income, can also qualify for higher incentives.11 All other Applicants are eligible for lower incentives.
-Benefits to disadvantaged and low-income communities and low-income households will be evaluated using criteria listed on the CCI Quantification, Benefits, and Reporting Materials website.12 Projects are expected to meaningfully address an important community need by reducing exposure to local environmental contaminants, such as toxic air contaminants and criteria air pollutants.
+The incentive amount will depend on where the property is located and Applicant's household income.
+The District Incentive priorities and goals:

-6 Appropriations from the GGRF must further the purposes of Health and Safety Code Division 25.5, added and amended by AB 32 (Global Warming Solutions Act of 2006, Pavley and Nuñez, Chapter 488, Statutes of 2006), SB 32 (Pavley, Chapter 249, Statutes of 2016), AB 197 (E. Garcia, Chapter 250, Statutes of 2016), and AB 398 (E. Garcia, Chapter 135, Statutes of 2017).
+&lt;sup>6 Appropriations from the GGRF must further the purposes of Health and Safety Code Division 25.5, added and amended by AB 32 (Global Warming Solutions Act of 2006, Pavley and Nuñez, Chapter 488, Statutes of 2006), SB 32 (Pavley, Chapter 249, Statutes of 2016), AB 197 (E. Garcia, Chapter 250, Statutes of 2016), and AB 398 (E. Garcia, Chapter 135, Statutes of 2017).

-7 Item 3900-101-3228 of the Budget Act of 2018, as amended by SB 856 (Committee on Budget, Chapter 30, Budget Act of 2018).
+&lt;sup>7 Item 3900-101-3228 of the Budget Act of 2018, as amended by SB 856 (Committee on Budget, Chapter 30, Budget Act of 2018).